-If you’re applying for a university programme leading to a role providing NHS healthcare, you’ll be asked to show how you think the NHS values would apply in your everyday work.
+If you’re applying for a university programme leading to a role providing NHS healthcare or for a midwifery degree apprenticeship, you’ll be asked to show how you think the NHS values would apply in your everyday work.

 Job vacancies for registered midwives are advertised on the NHS Jobs website.
 If you become a member of The Royal College of Midwives you can also find jobs advertised in their journal or on their website.
 General information on looking for work can be found in the Career planning section and under Looking for a job.

 There are opportunities to work in a range of settings as a midwife and you can progress from one grade or band to another.
 You’ll need some experience in a more generalist role, but you can specialise in an area that interests you, such as home births or neonatal intensive care.
 This might involve studying for further qualifications.